| Metric | OKX | Bitget |

 Leverage & margin

-Leverage is identical: up to 125x on major pairs.
+Leverage is the same: up to 125x on major pairs.
 Both support cross-margin and isolated-margin on all perpetual contracts.
-The real differentiator is margin efficiency, not leverage caps.
+The real difference is margin efficiency, not leverage caps.

-Portfolio margin is where OKX pulls away from Bitget and most other exchanges.
-OKX's unified account lets you hold spot positions, perpetual futures, and options in a single margin pool, with hedged positions reducing total margin requirements.
-A trader long $200,000 in ETH spot and short $150,000 in ETH futures would see margin requirements based on the net $50,000 exposure rather than the gross $350,000 — freeing up roughly $150,000-$200,000 in capital for other positions.
-This is transformative for traders running basis trades, calendar spreads, or hedged portfolios.
-Bitget offers a unified trading account but its portfolio margin implementation is less sophisticated, without the same level of cross-product netting.
-For multi-leg strategy traders, OKX's margin efficiency can multiply your effective capital.
+Portfolio margin is where OKX pulls ahead.
+OKX's unified account lets you hold spot, futures, and options in one margin pool.
+Hedged positions reduce total margin needs.
+A trader long $200,000 in ETH spot and short $150,000 in ETH futures would only need margin on the net $50,000 exposure — not the gross $350,000.
+That frees up $150,000-$200,000 in capital.
+This matters a lot for traders running basis trades, spreads, or hedged books.
+Bitget has a unified account too, but its margin netting is less advanced.
+For multi-leg strategies, OKX's system is in a different league.

 Market coverage & liquidity

-OKX has a moderate lead: 300+ perpetual pairs versus Bitget's 250+.
-OKX takes a curated approach to listings, prioritizing tokens with meaningful liquidity and market cap.
-Bitget moves faster to list trending tokens but also maintains quality standards.
-On major pairs, OKX maintains deeper order books — BTC/USDT depth on OKX is approximately 2-3x deeper than Bitget's, resulting in lower slippage on large orders.
-For a $200,000 market order on BTC/USDT, expect 2-3 bps of slippage on OKX versus 4-7 bps on Bitget, a practical cost difference of $40-$80 per trade that compounds for active traders.
+OKX leads with 300+ perpetual pairs versus Bitget's 250+.
+OKX focuses on quality and liquidity before listing new tokens.
+Bitget moves faster on trending assets but also applies quality standards.
+On major pairs, OKX has deeper books — BTC/USDT depth is roughly 2-3x that of Bitget.
+On a $200,000 BTC/USDT market order, expect 2-3 bps of slippage on OKX versus 4-7 bps on Bitget.
+That is $40-$80 more per trade on Bitget.

 Platform features & products

-Copy trading is Bitget's strongest advantage and its defining feature.
-With over 100,000 elite traders, detailed performance analytics including Sharpe ratio, maximum drawdown, win rate, average holding period, and market condition analysis, Bitget has the most developed copy trading platform among major exchanges.
-The smart copy mode automatically adjusts position sizing based on the follower's account relative to the master trader's, ensuring proportional risk regardless of account size differences.
-Traders are classified by strategy type — scalping, swing trading, trend following — making it easy to find traders whose approach matches your risk tolerance.
-OKX offers copy trading as well, but it has a smaller trader community and fewer filtering options.
-For users who want to follow experienced traders rather than trade independently, Bitget is the clear and decisive choice.
+Copy trading is Bitget's core feature and biggest advantage.
+With over 100,000 elite traders, Bitget has the most developed copy trading platform among major exchanges.
+Its analytics include Sharpe ratio, max drawdown, win rate, and average holding period.
+Smart copy mode adjusts position sizes based on the follower's account relative to the master trader's — so risk stays proportional.
+Traders are labeled by strategy type: scalping, swing trading, trend following.
+OKX has copy trading too, but fewer traders and less filtering.
+If you want to follow experienced traders rather than trade on your own, Bitget is the clear pick.

-OKX's Web3 wallet gives it a major edge for DeFi-active traders.
-It supports 80+ blockchains, includes a DEX aggregator routing across 200+ decentralized exchanges, a cross-chain bridge, and DeFi yield discovery, all within the main OKX app.
-You can trade perps on OKX's CEX, bridge funds to Arbitrum, provide liquidity on GMX, and monitor everything from one interface.
-Bitget has basic Web3 features but nothing close to OKX's level.
+OKX's Web3 wallet is a major edge for DeFi users.
+It supports 80+ blockchains with a DEX aggregator across 200+ exchanges, a cross-chain bridge, and DeFi yield discovery — all in the main app.
+You can trade perps on OKX's CEX, bridge to Arbitrum, provide liquidity on GMX, and track it all from one screen.
+Bitget has basic Web3 tools but nothing close to this.

 Security & regulation

-Both have Dubai-based operations with regulatory presence.
-OKX also has entities in the Bahamas and Singapore, giving it a broader regulatory footprint.
-Both publish Proof of Reserves; OKX's on-chain verification is considered among the most transparent in crypto.
+Both are Dubai-based.
+OKX also has entities in the Bahamas and Singapore, giving it a wider regulatory footprint.
+OKX's on-chain Proof of Reserves is among the most transparent in crypto.
 OKX has a longer track record (founded 2017 vs Bitget's 2018) and a larger insurance fund.
-Both have full-featured mobile apps and API documentation.
-Neither serves US users for derivatives trading.
+Both have solid mobile apps and API docs.
+Neither serves US users for derivatives.

 Mobile, API & trading tools

-OKX's API is increasingly the first pick for professional trading firms, with consistent low-latency responses, solid sub-account management, and FIX protocol support.
-Bitget's API is well-documented and reliable for retail bot trading but has a smaller institutional footprint.
-Mobile apps on both platforms are full-featured, with Bitget's putting copy trading more prominently front-and-center while OKX's integrates Web3 wallet access alongside CEX trading.
+OKX's API is increasingly the first pick for professional firms.
+It offers steady low-latency responses, sub-account management, and FIX protocol.
+Bitget's API is well-documented and reliable for retail bots, but has fewer institutional integrations.
+Both mobile apps are full-featured.
+Bitget puts copy trading front and center.
+OKX integrates Web3 wallet access alongside CEX trading.

-Both support the full set of order types: limit, market, stop-limit, trailing stop, take-profit/stop-loss, reduce-only, post-only, and conditional trigger orders.
-OKX adds iceberg orders, TWAP execution, and advanced bracket orders.
-Bitget's copy trading order flow is uniquely optimized with proportional position mirroring and per-follower risk controls.
-For traders using external tools, OKX has broader third-party integration support, including popular platforms like TradingView, 3Commas, and various institutional portfolio management systems.
+Both support the standard order types: limit, market, stop-limit, trailing stop, TP/SL, reduce-only, post-only, and conditional triggers.
+OKX adds iceberg orders, TWAP, and bracket orders.
+Bitget's copy trading order flow has per-follower risk controls and proportional mirroring.
+For external tool users, OKX has wider third-party support including TradingView and 3Commas.

 OKX unified account: capital efficiency for multi-leg traders

-If you run more than simple directional bets, OKX's unified account is worth understanding in detail.
-Consider a trader running three simultaneous strategies: a basis trade (long ETH spot, short ETH perps for funding rate capture), a BTC directional long, and a protective put option on BTC.
-On Bitget, each position requires its own margin allocation — potentially locking up $150,000 across three separate margin pools.
-On OKX, the unified account calculates net exposure across all three positions, recognizing that the basis trade is market-neutral and the put option hedges the BTC long.
-The result: the same three strategies might require only $40,000-$60,000 in margin on OKX, freeing up $90,000-$110,000 in capital for additional positions or as a safety buffer.
+If you run more than simple directional bets, OKX's unified account changes the math.
+Take a trader running three strategies at once: a basis trade (long ETH spot, short ETH perps), a BTC directional long, and a BTC put option for downside cover.
+On Bitget, each position needs its own margin — potentially $150,000 locked across three pools.
+On OKX, the system sees the net exposure.
+The basis trade is market-neutral.
+The put offsets the BTC long.
+The same three strategies may need only $40,000-$60,000 in margin on OKX, freeing up $90,000-$110,000 for more positions or as a buffer.

-This capital efficiency advantage scales with portfolio complexity.
-Institutional traders running 10+ simultaneous strategies on OKX routinely report 2-3x better capital utilization compared to platforms without true portfolio margin.
-For simple directional trading with one or two positions, the difference is minimal — but for anyone running hedged strategies, basis trades, or options combinations, OKX's unified account is a decisive advantage that Bitget cannot currently match.
-Check current funding rates across both exchanges to identify basis trade opportunities.
+This scales with complexity.
+Traders running 10+ strategies on OKX often report 2-3x better capital use versus platforms without true portfolio margin.
+For simple directional trades, the gap is small.
+But for hedged books, basis trades, or options combos, OKX's unified account is a clear win.
+Check live funding rates to find basis trade setups now.

 The choice comes down to how you trade.
-If you are self-directed and want capital efficiency, advanced margin tools, and DeFi connectivity, OKX's infrastructure is hard to beat.
-If you prefer delegating execution to proven traders through copy trading, or you are building your skills by learning from master traders, Bitget's copy trading is the best in crypto.
-The right exchange is the one that matches how you actually trade.
+Self-directed traders who want capital efficiency and DeFi tools will find OKX hard to beat.
+Traders who prefer copy trading or are learning from master traders will find Bitget has the best platform in the market.
+Pick the one that fits how you actually trade.

 Which Should You Choose?